AtharvaEdlawar/X-Selenium/README.md

  Update .env file in the backend folder with you X(twitter) username ,X(twitter) email , X(twitter) password

+now to run the project

 open new terminal
-npm run dev
+npm run dev (to run the frontend)

 cd backend
-node index.js
+node index.js(to run the main backend file)